rodrigoimenes/rodrigoimenes.github.io/README.md

 ```

 As a professional I like to solve challenges, I think they are the main fuel to be always growing in the career.
 Complex logic solutions are motivating to never give up.
 I like to talk a lot about the best way to execute routines to always be learning how to be a better programmer.
-During my professional years (7+), I found out that much more than just getting better at programming, I need to get better as a person.
+During my professional years (7+), I found out that much more than just getting better at programming, I need to improve as a person.
 In my free time, I am a person who likes to spend time with my wife and my daughter, read about technology and playing online games.

 Actually im living in Teresópolis-RJ (Brazil)!